jdidion/atropos/README.md

 * Currently, InsertAligner requires a single 3' adapter for each end.
 Adapter trimming will later be generalized so that A) the InsertAligner can handle multiple matched pairs of adapters and/or B) multiple different aligners can be used for different adapters.
 * Integrate with [AdapterBase](https://github.com/NCBI-Hackathons/OnlineAdapterDatabase) for improved matching of detected contaminants to known adapters, automated trimming of datasets with known adapters, and (opt-in) submission of adapter information for novel datasets.
 * Migrate to seqio (https://github.com/jdidion/seqio) for reading/writing sequence files.
+    * Also look at using HTSeq instead: https://github.com/simon-anders/htseq
 * General-purpose read filtering based on read ID: https://github.com/marcelm/cutadapt/issues/107.
 * Currently, SAM/BAM input files must be name sorted; add an option to 1) pre-sort reads inline using samtools or sambamba, or 2) cache each read in memory until its mate is found.